 Promoting British Values

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy.
-At Wallsend St Peter's Church of England Primary School these values are reinforced regularly and in the following ways:
+At Wallsend St Peter's Church of England Primary School these values are reinforced regularly and linked to our Christian values in the following ways:

 Being Part of Britain